EBRZ124/Book-Store-Management-System/README.md

 A user can now add new books to the inventory; Gets appropriate errors when typing wrong information (duplicate ISBN numbers, price or stock is not a number)

+Improved search functionality: A user can search books not just by titles, but also authors.
+Currently there are just two seperate search bars, could be changed in the future.

 - 24.10.2025.

 Improved searching - word segments will display what is being searched for